 What Happens During a Consultation?

-When you call for an appointment, our goal is to be seen within 24 hours.
-When our schedule is full, we prioritize newborns over older babies.
-Dr. Leeper or your IBCLC will review your baby’s feeding history, assess your baby’s suck and your milk supply, review your medical history and past breastfeeding experiences, weigh your baby and assist with a feeding.
+Dr. Leeper or your IBCLC will review your medical history and past breastfeeding experiences, discuss your baby's feeding patterns, assess your baby's suck and your milk supply, weigh your baby, and assist with a feeding.
 You will have plenty of time to ask questions.

 Our Breastfeeding Medicine Specialist